Exercising During Treatment

 The old advice to “just get plenty of rest” during cancer treatment has been updated.
-Today, research suggests that exercise, when carefully monitored, is safe and a powerful tool to improve the health and quality of life of cancer patients.
+Today, research suggests that exercise, when carefully monitored, is a safe and powerful tool to improve the health and quality of life of cancer patients.
 It's important to speak to an exercise specialist or a member of your health care team who can help adapt exercise programs to be appropriate for your needs.

 If and when you are able, you should aim to get the same amount of exercise the government recommends for the average person: 150 minutes (2.5 hours) per week of moderate intensity aerobic exercise along with muscle training and flexibility exercises.